MatUspace/test_act/README.md

 # Test_ACT
 ## Space debris Index (SDI) code

-Run the space debris index (SDI) code by using the command: python RUN_SDI_code.py SDI_inputs.json For now this inputs need to be changed in RUN_SDI_code.py but soon from the SDI_inputs.json file
+Run the space debris index (SDI) code by using the command: _python RUN_SDI_code.py SDI_inputs.json_

+For now this inputs have to be changed in RUN_SDI_code.py but soon from the SDI_inputs.json file

 The code starts with collecting the inputs and then uses three cases with switches:
   1. The operational perigee is below the atmospheric limit (set to 200km) which means the object is considered re-entered.